Sharkmare/Seraphim/README.md

 # Seraphim
-A Basice voice recognition system to send data over a websocket, originally made for use in VR applications.
+**A Basic voice recognition system to send data over a websocket, originally made for use in VR applications.**

 ## How it works
 - Run the Websocket script